A Simple and Scalable Graph Neural Network for Large Directed Graphs: Experiments

 \textbf{Settings.} We report the performance as mean classification accuracy and standard deviation over five random runs with different random seeds.
-As following \cite{lim2021large}, we use ROC-AUC as the metric for the class-imbalanced genius dataset (about $80\%$ of nodes are in the majority class), as it is less sensitive to class-imbalance than accuracy. \yuya{In the methods using adjacency lists (i.e., LINK, LINKX, and GloGNN++), we evaluate both directed and undirected graphs as their inputs.} The more detailed settings are described in the supplementary material.
+As following \cite{lim2021large}, we use ROC-AUC as the metric for the class-imbalanced genius dataset (about $80\%$ of nodes are in the majority class), as it is less sensitive to class-imbalance than accuracy.
+In the methods using adjacency lists (i.e., LINK, LINKX, and GloGNN++), we evaluate both directed and undirected graphs as their inputs\footnote{In their papers, the authors manually chose a directed or undirected graph for each dataset, which obtains better results than another. }.
+Following \cite{lim2021large}, we use the AdamW optimizer for gradient-based optimization in all experiments of this paper.

 We use a single NVIDIA A100-PCIE-40GB for all our experiments.
-As for large datasets, snap-patents, pokec, and wiki, we use minibatch training by setting batchsizes to $10, 10$, and $20$, respectively. \seiji{To efficiently precompute aggregated features on the largest dataset wiki, which does not fit to the GPU memory, we utilize the block-wise precomputation scheme proposed in \cite{maekawa2022gnn}.}
+In large-scale datasets, snap-patents, pokec, and wiki, we use minibatch training by setting batchsizes to $n/10, n/10$, and $n/20$, respectively, for SGC, FSGNN, LINK, LINKX, and A2DUG which support minibatch training.
+To efficiently precompute aggregated features on the largest dataset wiki, which does not fit into the GPU memory, we utilize the block-wise precomputation scheme proposed in \cite{maekawa2022gnn}.